ashvilleneuve/fed-checkout-extension-test/README.md

 1. Clone this repo
 2. Go sign up for ngrok and get a new auth token: https://dashboard.ngrok.com/auth/your-authtoken
-3. In terminal, cd into the app directory: `cd validation-test`
+3. In terminal, cd into the app directory: `cd fed-checkout-extension-test`
-4. Still in terminal, make sure you have all the packages you need: `npm install`
+4. Still in terminal, make sure you have all the packages you need: `npm install`...
-5. And still in terminal, start the development server for the app: `npm run dev`
+5. ...and then start the development server for the app: `npm run dev`
 6. You should see some prompts to login to your partner account and add your ngrok token.
 Follow those.
+7. When you're asked whether to create this project as a new app or connect it as an existing one, choose the latter.
+Connect to the app "fed-testing-validation".
-7. At the end of the build process, you should be able to hit `p` and an ngrok page will open up.
+8. At the end of the build process, you should be able to hit `p` and an ngrok page will open up.
 Click the button to be directed to a preview of the app in our test store.

 You can make changes to the relevant jsx files while `npm run dev` is still running in your terminal window and they should appear in the app in the admin after a couple of seconds.
 [This is the tutorial](https://shopify.dev/docs/apps/checkout/validation/fields) I followed to create this app.
 Feel free to mess it up as much as you like on your local.
 That won't affect anything outside your own copy.

-Note that I am including all the env variables here despite that being a super bad idea because this repo is locked and will stay that way.
-Don't do that irl!

 # Shopify App Template - Node